 Office of Multicultural Programs and International Students

-The mission of the Office of Multicultural Programs is to provide programs and services designed to encourage cultural, academic, social, personal growth and understanding among the Adrian College community.
+The mission of the Office of Multicultural Programs is to provide programs and services designed to encourage cultural, academic, social, personal growth and understanding among the Adrian College community

 The office also coordinates a number of educational field trips to the National Arab American Museum, Holocaust Center and the Charles Wright African American Museums to afford students an opportunity to learn about the histories of one another.

 We partner with several student organizations, departments and academic Institutes to promote cultural awareness and understanding in the campus community.
-Through these partnerships, we hope that students will be encourages to participate in these programs so they may enjoy a rich, rewarding and holistic college experience.
+Through these partnerships, we hope that students will be encouraged to participate in these programs so they may enjoy a rich, rewarding and holistic college experience.

 For more information about the Office of Multicultural Programs, please contact firstname.lastname@example.org